TomasVotruba/bladestan/README.md

 # Bladestan

-Laravel running on compiled Blade templates and extra static-analysis for Blade
+Static analysis for Blade templates in Laravel projects.

 ## Install